-What Can a Handyman Do in Montgomery in Montgomery County, Pennsylvania?
+What Can a Handyman Do Without a License in Montgomery in Montgomery County, Pennsylvania?

 In Pennsylvania, most “handyman” and residential remodeling work is regulated through the state Home Improvement Contractor (HIC) registration (not a trade license).
 If you perform (or offer to perform) home improvements for Pennsylvania homeowners totaling more than $5,000 in a calendar year, you generally must register as a PA Home Improvement Contractor and follow HIC contract/consumer-protection rules; trade work (electrical/plumbing/HVAC) is usually licensed locally (municipal level), not by the state.